rwxrob/notes/Style of riding.md

 I am a former skater, wannabe bike messenger,  former crit racer and triathlete with a gravel spirit at heart.
 This means I prefer most riding on the road geeking out about performance and fitness while trying not to *look like* I'm geeking out about KOMs and performance.
-I absolutely hate the look of lycra but will put it on occasionally to save those watts.
+I absolutely hate the look of lycra but will put it on occasionally to save those watts and

 - [Lycra takes off 20-70 watts](Lycra%20takes%20off%2020-70%20watts.md)